MicrosoftDocs/learn/learn-pr/azure/manage-device-identity-ad-join/includes/2-what-is-device-identity.md

 When evaluating device identity, consider the following factors:

 - Using Azure AD join or Hybrid Azure AD joined options limits you to using Windows or Windows Server-based operating system on the device.
-- Conditional Access requires an Azure AD Premium P1 license or a Microsoft 365 Business licenses.
+- Conditional Access requires an Azure AD Premium P1 license or a Microsoft 365 Business license.